Windows Artifacts Foundations24 Hours / 3-Day

 - Learn to identify the core features of each NT Operating System

-- List the key artifacts contained on modern systems
+- List the key artifacts contained in modern operating systems

 - Identify and review common folders on